 In March 2022, the parties signed the Third Amended and Restated Master Purchase and Servicing Agreement that sets forth a change in the percentages purchased by the banks, whereby Amalgamated Bank purchases 80% of the loan portfolio and Green Bank purchases 20%.
 For loans purchased after the Third Amended and Restated Master Purchase and Servicing Agreement, the discount for loans with a term of four years or less is equal to the greater of 3.00% or the sum of the two-year Treasury Rate plus 2.10%.
 For loans with terms of more than four years the same formula is used but with the five-year Treasury Rate.
-For loans purchased after the Third Amended and Restated Master Purchase and Servicing Agreement, Amalgamated Bank receives 80% of the scheduled loan payments, with Green Bank's payment being adjusted for any shortfall or overage.
+For loans purchased after the Third Amended and Restated Master Purchase after the Third Amended and Restated Master Purchase after the Third Amended and Restated Master Purchase and Servicing Agreement, Amalgamated Bank receives 80% of the scheduled loan payments, with Green Bank's payment being adjusted for any shortfall or overage.